MCP Setup

 MCP Setup Guide

 Section titled “MCP Setup Guide”TeamLoop uses the Model Context Protocol (MCP) to connect with AI assistants like Claude.
-This guide covers all setup options.
+This guide covers setup for both SaaS and AWS Marketplace deployments.

 | Platform | Path |